FahimFBA/postgreSQL-v2-bills-maxint-app/README.md

 ## Usage

+1. Set up the database structure in Supabase:
+   - Log in to your Supabase project.
+   - Navigate to the SQL Editor.
+   - Copy the contents of the `scripts/create_recurring_transactions_view.sql` file.
+   - Paste the SQL into the SQL Editor and execute it.

+   This will create the necessary table and view in your Supabase project.

-1. Process the raw CSV file and generate recurring transactions:
+2. Process the raw CSV file and generate recurring transactions:
    ```
    python scripts/process_transactions.py
    ```
    This will create a new file `tasks/recurring_transactions.csv` with the identified recurring transactions.

-2. Upload the processed data to Supabase:
+3. Upload the processed data to Supabase:
    ```
    python scripts/upload_to_supabase.py
    ```
    This will upload the data from `tasks/recurring_transactions.csv` to your Supabase project.

-3. Create the PostgreSQL view in your Supabase project:
-   - Open the Supabase dashboard and navigate to the SQL Editor.
-   - Copy the contents of `scripts/create_recurring_transactions_view.sql` and run it in the SQL Editor.

-## Setting up Supabase

-1. Log in to your Supabase project.
-2. Navigate to the SQL Editor.
-3. Copy the contents of the `scripts/create_recurring_transactions_view.sql` file.
-4. Paste the SQL into the SQL Editor and execute it.

-This will create the necessary table and view in your Supabase project.
+## SQL Execution Sequence

+There is only one SQL file that needs to be executed:

+1. `scripts/create_recurring_transactions_view.sql`: This script creates the `recurring_transactions` table and the `recurring_transactions_view` view.
+It also grants the necessary permissions to the authenticated role.

+Execute this script in your Supabase SQL Editor before running the Python scripts to process and upload data.

 ## Viewing Results